acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 Thu, 22 Sep 2016 20:57:18

 David Warren's <a href="http://www.davidwarrenonline.com/" target="_blank">"Essays in Idleness"</a> blog is usually at least amusing or interesting, and not uncommonly thought provoking.
 I don't know him personally, but I have the feeling that he'd be somewhat uncomfortable being described as "profound", so I won't do so.
 Today, he's at least worth quoting:
 "A lot of time has been wasted by busybodied fools arguing that someone other than Shakespeare wrote Shakespeare; that someone other than Homer wrote Homer. (&ldquo;Another poet of that generation who happened to have the same name.&rdquo;) The time would be better spent reading such authors.
-The same is true, generally, of the Church Fathers: better to read them in their breadth, and not with a view to pursuing small vexatious points &rdquo;” inevitably to factional ends."
+The same is true, generally, of the Church Fathers: better to read them in their breadth, and not with a view to pursuing small vexatious points&mdash;inevitably to factional ends."
 Do yourself a favor and read the entire article <a href="http://www.davidwarrenonline.com/2016/09/22/on-discipline/" target="_blank">here</a>
 2016-09-22 16:57:18
 2016-09-22 20:57:18